tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

   * Which, interestingly enough, means Mypyc defers the problem to run-time by injecting an `unbox` that might cleanly raise a `TypeError`
 * Static Python does not allow this code to compile
+  * Note that non-Static Python code in the same project would not be compile-time checked and therefore would only get a run-time `TypeError` at the boundary if they called `foo` with a non-`int`

 All of these are reasonable behaviors because each project has different goals.